vinicius0026/blog/_posts/2020-05-20-data-driven-components.md

 This component is also rather simple.
 We have a button that will trigger our `EditLineItemModal` component, passing a new LineItem object to it.
 This new line item object is built in the `newLineItem` method.
 Notice how here we are using a `Types.Partial<Types.LineItem>` type.

-`Types.Partial` is a helper we will add to the `types` folder to allow having incomplete objects of a certain type.
+`Types.Partial` is a helper that we will add to the `types` folder to allow having incomplete objects of a certain type.
 In this case, we don't have a product to assign to the LineItem object, that is why we are using a partial.
 This how the `Types.Partial` helper is defined:

 ```typescript
 // src/types/utils.ts